 Germany’s Merkel appears unsteady, shaking at ceremony

-German Chancellor Angela Merkel appeared unsteady and unwell as she met with Volodymyr Zelenskiy in Berlin, her whole body visibly shaking as she received the new Ukrainian president at the chancellery.
+German Chancellor Angela Merkel appeared unsteady and was visibly shaking Tuesday as she greeted Ukrainian President Volodymyr Zelenskiy in Berlin.

-The incident came Tuesday afternoon as the two stood outside Merkel's office in the hot weather while a military band played their national anthems.
+When Merkel stood with Zelenskiy in the hot weather while a military band played their national anthems outside the chancellery, the chancellor's whole body visibly shook and she pursed her lips as she tried to contain the situation.

-Merkel clasped her hands in front of her as the German anthem began to play and seemed unable to control her body from shaking.

 Comments